bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 So that's why I think it's acceptable to do it like kind of as a first step.
 But we can do better.
 So one of the better ways would be `op_checktemplateverify`.
-This would also require Child Pays For Parents, RBF as well by the way, both of these, but Child Pays For Parent as well.
+This would also require Child Pays For Parent, RBF as well by the way, both of these, but Child Pays For Parent as well.
 And while that is one way of doing it, and this is a Jeremy Rubin's idea.
-So this is a software that is kind of in the works that may or may not come to Bitcoin.
+So this is a soft fork that is kind of in the works that may or may not come to Bitcoin.
 I think this is absolutely a perfectly fine way of doing it, but my preference goes to using `sighash_anyprevout`.
-`sighash_anyprevout` is actually a software that is, I think, maybe slightly more likely to make it into Bitcoin or might come to Bitcoin sooner than `op_checktemplateverify`, but who knows.
+`sighash_anyprevout` is actually a soft fork that is, I think, maybe slightly more likely to make it into Bitcoin or might come to Bitcoin sooner than `op_checktemplateverify`, but who knows.
 And it's actually intended for kind of improving the Lightning Network through something called `eltoo`.
 And It actually turns out that for this specific covenant that I'm trying to create, it is slightly more flexible than `op_checktemplateverify`.
 So `op_checktemplateverify` and `sighash_anyprevout` turns out they can do roughly the same thing.